astralfrontier/astralfrontier.org-OLD/src/fiction/duo.md

 You can imagine the rest.
 The other exists to strike their partner down.
 You see, a demon caged by one forgiven and blameless is drawn to Heaven when their host dies.
-There is no escape for the soldiers of hell in the enemy's camp, and no such demon has ever returned to plague us.
+There is no escape for the soldiers of hell in their enemy's camp, and no such demon has ever returned to plague us.

-One mortal life in exchange for a powerful demonic essence seems a low enough cost to pay, if you are the Mountain King or his high priest.
-And so this system continues.
-One is fated to die.
-The other is fated to keep living.

 There is a risk, of course.
 If the possessed member of the Duo hides a secret sin,